coq/coq/doc/sphinx/proof-engine/ltac2.rst

   - An easy way to get the number of constructors of an inductive type.
     Currently only way to do this is to destruct a variable of the inductive type and count the number of goals that result.
-- The :attr:`deprecated` attribute is not supported for Ltac2 definitions.

 - Error messages may be cryptic.